jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 Domain Specific Languages ("DSL") are, usually declarative, programming languages that offer more expressivity over a specific problem domain.
-Their development involves a close analysis of the problem domain such that the entire semantics should be captured - no more and no less.
-The nature of these languages implies that they trade their generality for focused expressivity.
-This often makes DSLs small languages since only the essential features are captured, examples of DSLs include SQL, HTML, CSS etc.
+Their development involves a close analysis of the problem domain such that its entire semantics should be captured - no more and no less.
+The nature of these languages imply that they trade their generality for focused expressivity.
+This often makes DSLs small languages since only the essential features are captured.
+Examples of DSLs include SQL, HTML, CSS etc.

 There are two main ways of developing DSLs: